diversi-, divers-, divert- +

 Biodiversity is often used as an indicator of the health of such ecosystems.

-1. Made up of distinct characteristics, qualities, or elements; for example, consisting of many differing parts, topics, or subjects.
+1. Made up of distinct characteristics, qualities, or elements; for example, consisting of many differing parts, topics, or subjects: The students in Jaden's psychology class presented several diverse explanations about how people think.

-2. Very different or distinct from one another; such as, he was someone with diverse interests and activities.
+2. Very different or distinct from one another: Henry was someone who had many diverse interests and activities.

-3. Composed of many ethnic, as well as socioeconomic and gender, groups.
+3. Composed of many ethnic, as well as socioeconomic and gender, groups: The large city had a very diverse population, including people from each continent in the world.

 4. Etymology: associated with Latin diversus, "turned different ways" and since about 1700, restricted to the meaning "different in character or quality".